How to Watch the WNBA on Saturday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Mercury look to pull off an away win at the Storm on Saturday at 9:00 PM ET.
+The Lynx take to the home court of the Mercury on Saturday at 10:00 PM ET.

 How to Watch